up/air/README.md

 AIR - Adaptive Image Resizing
 ====

+AIR is a small tool for the integration and load different images depending on the display width.

+AIR is lightweight (1.21KB / 732 bytes gzipped) and easy to integrate.

 ## Source

 Air's Git repo is available on GitHub, which can be browsed at: